 The Promoting Interoperability category places an emphasis on interoperability and patient engagement with certified EHR technology.
 Eligible clinicians must report on certain measures from four ‘objectives,’ or claims exclusions if applicable.
 Scoring is performance-based at the individual measure level, for a total of up to 100 points.
 In 2021, organizations must use the 2015 Edition CEHRT.

 Clinicians and groups considered non-patient facing, and practices with 15 or fewer eligible providers and/or clinicians practicing in rural and health professional shortage areas, may face reduced reporting requirements.
 Watch the video below to learn more.

 SurveyVitals can help anesthesia clients who utilize a Qualified Clinical Data Registry (QCDR) meet a measure–AQI 48 (anesthesia patient experience)–in the Quality performance category.
-We currently support NACOR (Anesthesia Quality Institute), Anesthesia Business Group, Anesthesia Quality Registry (ePreop), and Medaxion.
+We currently support NACOR (Anesthesia Quality Institute), Anesthesia Business Group, and Anesthesia Quality Registry (Provation).
 Learn more here.

 What are the current MIPS dates and deadlines?

 - January 4, 2021: Data submission period for the 2020 performance year begins